 This article was updated on Oct.
-9, 2019 regarding an announcement made by Revenu Québec and the release of the prescribed form.
+9, 2019 regarding an announcement made by Revenu Québec and the release of the prescribed form, and on September 30, 2020 regarding the date that the bill introducing the new measures received assent.

 Effective May 17, 2019, all nominee agreements made as part of a transaction or series of transactions must be disclosed to Revenu Quebec (“RQ”) within 90 days of the later of the following dates: